-Deferred pay components are included within the remuneration provision under the market award bonus as an additional incentive to encourage employee recruitment and retention.
+Deferred pay components are included within the remuneration provision under the market award bonus for senior roles as an additional incentive to encourage employee recruitment and retention.

-No market award bonus will be paid to individuals rated as 'inconsistent performers' or those who are underperforming.
+A reduced market award bonus will be paid to individuals rated as 'inconsistent performers' with no market award for those who are underperforming.